HHousen/PicoCTF-2022/Cryptography/NSA Backdoor/README.md

 ## Solution

 This challenge was very difficult for me and took over 10 hours.
 This is likely the intended method.
+Scroll down for a much simpler approach.

 The [gen.py](./gen.py) script is very similar to the script provided in the [Very Smooth](../Very%20Smooth/README.md) challenge.
 The largest difference is that `c = pow(3, FLAG, n)` is used instead of `c = pow(FLAG, e, n)` (where `e = 3`).
 Even though only one value was swapped, this is a substantial change that changes the encryption algorithm from RSA to Diffie-Hellman.
 So, instead of solving the discrete d-th root problem (RSA), we are solving the discrete logarithm problem (Diffie-Hellman).
 [Here's a short explanation](https://crypto.stackexchange.com/a/803) of the major difference between RSA and Diffie-Hellman.